shreevatsa/site/_posts/2018-06-10-sediyapu-ch2.md

 [Footnote 21 continued] Those forms (pada etc) are not both pāṭhya and geya like chandas, only geya.<cite>79 0.482 0.711</cite>

-[Footnote 21 continued] Tāla not mentioned doesn't mean it doesn't apply; in fact the opposite is true.
-Not many have noticed this.<cite>79 0.686 0.907</cite>
+[Footnote 21 continued] Tāla not mentioned doesn't mean it doesn't apply; in fact the opposite is true. **All mātrā-bandhas, and most vṛttas, are tāla-baddha / have laya.** Not many have noticed this.<cite>79 0.686 0.907</cite>

 [Back to main text] So why mention "laya" at all?
 Note it is only mentioned in works written in metres, when having to write a few words beyond the definition — not part of the definition itself.<cite>80 0.386 0.890</cite><cite>81 0.118 0.371</cite>